andreypopp/routr/docs/index.rst

   can define *guards* for your routes, provide *annotations* to them or even replace parts of routing mechanism by your own implementations.

 * *Declarativeness* -- configuration process is designed to be declarative.
-It means routes are readable and easy to understand and follow.
+That means routes are readable and easy to understand and follow.
 Routr also provides a way to automatically generate documentation from routes (via Sphinx extension).